sumedha-softech/movie-library/MovieLibraryFrontend/README.md

 # Movie Library Frontend

-This is a React-based Movie Library application that allows users to browse, search, and explore movies and TV shows using data from [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api).
+This is the **frontend** for the Movie Library application, built with React.
+It allows users to browse, search, and explore movies and TV shows using data from [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api).
 Users can view detailed information, images, trailers, and similar titles for each movie or TV show.
-Additionally, users can add and view reviews for movies and TV shows, with review data managed by a custom .NET backend API.
+Review features require a separate backend API (not included here).

 ---